google/gops/README.md

 Local mode requires that you start the target binary as the same user that runs gops binary.
 To use gops in a remote mode you need to know target's agent address.

-In Local mode use process's PID as a target; in Remote mode target is a `host:port` combination.
+In Local mode use process's PID as a target; in Remote mode target is a URL `http://host:port/[path]`.

 #### 0. Listing all processes running locally